 Todd provides organizations with compliance advice related to New York state and applicable municipal minority and women-owned business enterprise requirements.
 He also counsels with minority and women-owned businesses on obtaining their New York state M/WBE certification.

 Business and Commercial Litigation

 Todd represents companies and individuals in a variety of business and commercial litigation matters.
-He has had reported cases in the areas of municipal litigation involving procurements and inter-municipal agreements, commercial litigation (breach of contract, misappropriation of image), and employment discrimination.
+He has had reported cases in the areas of municipal litigation involving procurements and inter-municipal agreements, commercial litigation (breach of contract, Article 78 Declaratory Judgment Actions), and employment discrimination.
 Todd has been involved in numerous jury trials, bench trials, commercial arbitrations and administrative hearings.
 He has represented both defendants and plaintiffs in several reported cases

 expanding and interpreting various areas of law.

 Public Finance and Municipalities

 Todd provides practical financial and compliance counsel to municipalities and public benefit corporations, and to contractors conducting business with state agencies and local municipalities.
 Todd served as co-bond counsel to the City of Rochester from 1995-2007.
 He assisted with drafting the Rochester City School District’s Facilities Modernization Project Act.
 Todd also served as co-bond counsel on both Phases (I and II) of the Buffalo Public Schools Joint Schools Construction Project in 2004 and 2005.

 In 2021, Todd provided counsel to Erie County in the drafting of Local Law 2-2-2021, which established significant new requirements for utilization of minority and women-owned business enterprises on county contracts.
 Todd served as legislative majority counsel to the Erie County Legislature in 2005 when he served as primary drafter of Erie County’s prior MWBE law, Local Law No. 9.